NinVoido/spotify-vpn/doc/man-sections/link-options.rst

 --mtu-test
-  To empirically measure MTU on connection startup, add the ``--mtu-test`` option to your configuration.
-OpenVPN will send ping packets of various sizes to the remote peer and measure the largest packets which were successfully received.
+  To empirically measure MTU on connection startup, add the ``--mtu-test`` option to your configuration. spotify will send ping packets of various sizes to the remote peer and measure the largest packets which were successfully received.
 The ``--mtu-test`` process normally takes about 3 minutes to complete.